Horsed/horsed.github.io/src/contents/articles/angularjs-learnings-pt.1/index.md

 author: martin
 date: 2013-09-24
 template: article.jade
+descr: A small detail in the Karma/Jasmine test failure output
 ---
 This might be a continuous topic.
 I'm learning AngularJS and there are a few things about it that caused some serious WTFs.
 I'm writing this stuff down to (hopefully) remember it.
 So here it goes.